 Jennifer’s skill sets are diverse and finely honed.
 With years of experience with accounting, construction project management, process creation, scheduling, organizing and relationship building, stepping into the role of director of Operations for Capital Sotheby’s International Realty was a natural transition.
 “I have loved being affiliated with this agency and team.
 It is exciting and energizing to provide support to our agency and be involved in the building of the very processes that enable the agents to deliver unparalleled experiences and real estate outcomes to their clients with the incredible platforms and tools we are able to utilize inside the Sotheby’s International Realty network,” Jennifer explained.
 “Our culture is vibrant, collaborative, positive, abundant, growth-minded, and hospitality-focused.
 And it is just a fun, exciting, and inviting place to be!”

-Jennifer and her husband, John, love to spend all their free time with family, especially their daughter, Mallory, currently a junior at Rice University, and their son, Pete, a senior at Central High.
+Jennifer and her husband, John, love to spend all their free time with family, especially their 2 college aged children, siblings and nine nieces and nephews.
 Together, they love scuba diving, travel, snow skiing, and always beach time in Florida.

 “What you get by achieving your goals is not as important as who you become by achieving your goals.” – Henry David Thoreau